vivverma9/nyc-tnc-analysis/README.md

-#### Analysis of New York City TNC Data - this contains exploratory data analysis, demand, supply and fare modeling for taxi trips.
-We also do a comparison of fare prices between Uber and Lyft.
-Authors - Priyanka Paithankar, Vivek Verma
+#### Supply and Demand Simultaneous Modeling for Uber and Lyft Trips in NYC